AltamashAhmad/job-board/README.md

    ```

 3. Set up environment variables:
-   - Copy `.env.example` to `.env` in both server and client directories
+   - Copy `env.example` to `.env` in both server and client directories
-   - Update the variables with your credentials
+   - The example files already contain the correct local development values

 4. Start the development servers:
    ```bash